testcontainers/testcontainers-java/docs/modules/docker_compose.md

 Note that it is not necessary to define ports to be exposed in the YAML file, as this would inhibit the reuse/inclusion of the file in other contexts.

-Instead, Testcontainers will spin up a small 'ambassador' container, which will proxy between the Compose-managed containers and ports that are accessible to our tests.
+Instead, Testcontainers will spin up a small `ambassador` container, which will proxy between the Compose-managed containers and ports that are accessible to our tests.

 ## ComposeContainer vs DockerComposeContainer

-So far, we discussed `ComposeContainer`, which is the equivalent of docker compose [version 2](https://www.docker.com/blog/announcing-compose-v2-general-availability/).
+So far, we discussed `ComposeContainer`, which supports docker compose [version 2](https://www.docker.com/blog/announcing-compose-v2-general-availability/).

 On the other hand, `DockerComposeContainer` utilizes Compose V1, which has been marked deprecated by Docker.